ljoonal/Resonite-Mods/README.md

 ### Privacy Shield

-Tries to spoof some details that Neos exposes to all other remote clients.
+Tries to spoof some details that Neos exposes to all other remote clients in the session.
 Currently implements spoofing the local timezone and local user's FPS.

 The FPS spoofing allows sensible values (so pick like between 30-60), and disables with anything else (so -1 for example).
+This feature can be summarized with the following sentence:
+> Your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should.

+It doesn't spoof anything other than the FPS (like dT for example), so there are definitely ways to find out your real FPS.
+But it does at least currently provide some privacy from most session user manager type of UIs.
+It might also just break some things.

 ## For developers<!-- omit in toc -->